 Under this Goal, marketing channels for community tourism will be facilitated and integrated with the networks of main stream tourism marketing methods.
-Community tourism will receive a featured position in the Jamaica Tourist Board's marketing strategies where efforts will be directed towards particular demographic, psychographic, geographic and behavioural segments.
+CTEs that are fully compliant with the prescribed regulatory requirements for Community Tourism will be positioned in the Jamaica Tourist Board's marketing strategies where efforts will be directed towards particular demographic, psychographic, geographic and behavioural segments.
 This is because the community tourist has substantially different demographic, psychographic and behavioural characteristics than mass recreational tourism consumers to which Jamaica caters.
 Partnerships with mainstream networks will allow for the enhancement and growth of the community tourism sector and the access to the expertise.

-Government will create a positive environment to encourage communities to invest in community tourism development.
-In this regard, Governments operating functions in the various agencies will be strengthened to facilitate the implementation of the community tourism policy.
+Government will facilitate the establishment of a positive environment to encourage communities to invest in community tourism development.
+In this regard, Government's operating functions in the various agencies will be strengthened to facilitate the implementation of the community tourism policy.
 Guidance and Technical knowledge specific to community tourism will be provided to these entities.
 To support facilitation, the Government will provide additional resources to support business development organisations such as JBDC and TPDCo to allow them to provide additional programmes and technical staff in such areas as product development and training.

-However fulfilling this policy also requires recognition that communities need help to effectively participate in tourism and deliver viable tourism experiences to both international and domestic customers.
-Under this Goal Government will facilitate Communities and operators pursuing community tourism business in the planning, management and operations required for business success.-The financial viability of potential community tourism projects will be assessed.
-Technical assistance will be available to help CTE's to improve their financial planning and management skills in order to attract private sector partners and development funding agencies.
+However, fulfilling this policy also requires recognition that communities need help to effectively participate in tourism and deliver viable tourism experiences to both international and domestic customers.
+Under this goal, Government will facilitate communities and operators pursuing community tourism business in the planning, management and operations required for business success.
+The financial viability of potential community tourism enterprises will be assessed.
+Technical assistance will be available to help CTEs to improve their financial planning and management skills in order to attract private sector partners and development funding agencies.

-There will be engagement of local and international donor funding agencies, development partners, and philanthropic organisations who are committed to advancing the agenda of sustainable tourism development worldwide and in the Caribbean region.
+There will be engagement of local and international donor funding agencies, development partners, and philanthropic organisations that are committed to advancing the agenda of sustainable tourism development worldwide and in the Caribbean region.
 Government will source financing such as grants from local, regional and international donors.
 Government will engage the respective partners in providing direct financing assistance to community tourism development.
-In addition a percentage of the TEF funds will be dedicated to community tourism, and.
-Guidelines should be developed to facilitate access to finance when project development funding ends.
+In addition a percentage of the TEF funds will be dedicated to community tourism, and guidelines should be developed to facilitate access to finance when project development funding ends.

-The strategies for Goal 1 also ensure that measures are in place to have internationally competitive products and capable communities.
+The strategies for Goal 1 will also ensure that measures are in place to have internationally competitive products and capable communities.
 The creation of a national community tourism toolkit to guarantee a consistent set of standards and tools reflecting national policy and programmes will be developed.
-Community tourism standards and codes of ethics/conduct are central to export market ready community tourism product.
-Codes of ethics will be developed by community tourism operators as well as for visitors.
-Entrepreneurial training, mentorship and apprenticeship programme will be developed to engage the youth in CTE development.
+Community tourism standards and codes of ethics/conduct are central to export market ready community tourism products.
+Codes of ethics will be developed for community tourism operators as well as for visitors.
+Entrepreneurial training, mentorship and apprenticeship programmes will be developed to engage the youth in CTE development.

-- 1.1 To foster a coordinated national policy and operational environment to provide a foundation for community tourism sector growth; - 1.2 To establish export market ready and sustainable tourism standards for community tourism with input from the international travel trade; - 1.3 To develop a community tourism brand for use in both domestic and international marketing; - 1.4 To develop and integrate community tourism marketing tools at the national level with national marketing programmes; - 1.5 To create product assessment, community capacity assessment, legal mechanisms and templates, and financing support tools for community tourism implementation; - 1.6 To assemble and configure basic training and capacity building tools and programmes suitable for communities; - 1.7 To develop information and awareness programmes and tools designed to inform and encourage local communities about the opportunities and requirements for community tourism.
+1. To foster a coordinated national policy and operational environment to provide a foundation for community tourism sector growth;

+- 2. To establish export market readiness and sustainability standards for community tourism enterprises with input from the international travel trade; - 3.
+To develop a community tourism brand for use in both domestic and international marketing; - 4.
+To develop and integrate community tourism marketing tools at the national level with national marketing programmes; - 5.
+To create product assessment, community capacity assessment, legal mechanisms and templates, and financing support tools for community tourism implementation; - 6.
+To assemble and configure basic training and capacity building tools and programmes suitable for communities: - 7.
+To develop information and awareness programmes and tools designed to inform and encourage local communities about the opportunities and requirements for community tourism.